dawn-search/dawnsearch/README.md

 # Quick start

-This will build and run DawnSearch on a recent Ubuntu, without GPU acceleration.
+This will build and run an 'access terminal' DawnSearch instance on a recent Ubuntu, without GPU acceleration.
+See [Modes](Modes.md) for examples of other configurations.

     sudo apt-get update && sudo apt-get install -y build-essential libssl-dev pkg-config python3-pip